 How many Lebanese people know victims of family violence (FV)?
 How do they deal with witnessed cases of FV?
 Do they trust the police?
 Do they trust religious and civil courts?
 To what extent is the media helping?

 In 2012, Anti-Slavery International launched a project looking at the situation of migrant domestic workers from Nepal, prior to and after they migrate to Lebanon.
 The work is implemented in partnership with KAFA in Lebanon and GEFONT in Nepal.
-The activities build on research undertaken in these two countries as well as India examining the legislation, policy and practice of the migration cycle in origin and destination countries, with particular reference to its impact on female migrant domestic workers.

 The policy paper attempts to provide policy makers, human rights advocates and other relevant stakeholders with a framework for the implementation of a rights-based approach to the recruitment and employment of foreign domestic workers, as well as examples and lessons learned

 The study seeks to address human trafficking for labor exploitation in particular.
 The primary objective is to identify and analyze the key factors that make migrant domestic workers vulnerable to human trafficking within the context of Lebanon.
-In doing so, this study aims to encourage further research and analysis.